Schott Music

-Publishing house history
+History

-The early years
+Early years

 The Schott publishing house was founded by Bernhard Schott (1748–1809) in Mainz in 1770, the year of Beethoven's birth.
 The historic building is still the company's head office.
 At the time of the foundation of the publishing house, Mainz boasted a flourishing cultural life and a busy court chapel.
-In 1780, Bernhard Schott was awarded the 'privilegium exclusivum' together with the title of Court music engraver.
+In 1780, Bernhard Schott was awarded the privilegium exclusivum together with the title of court music engraver.
 This meant that within the boundaries of the electorate of Mainz no third party was allowed to re-engrave or sell the works produced by him.
 Schott was one of the first publishers to use the printing technique of lithography, which meant that his editions were soon being printed and distributed on a wide scale.

-During the French years of Mainz, the publisher suffered from high taxes, but the affectation to French music helped him in this stage.
+During the French years of Mainz, the publisher was heavily taxed, but the affectation to French music helped him in this stage.
 As a later consequence, the publishing house rapidly became established beyond the national borders of Germany.
-As early as 1823, Schott founded a branch in Antwerp, relocated to Brussels in 1839 (called Schott frères from 1879 onwards), and further offices in musical centres such as Leipzig, London, Paris and Vienna.
+As early as 1823, Schott founded a branch in Antwerp, relocated to Brussels in 1839 (called Schott frères from 1879 onward), and further offices in musical centres such as Leipzig, London, Paris and Vienna.
 From the beginning, the house was committed to contemporary music.
 The publishing program included works by composers from the Mannheim School such as Carl Stamitz and Georg Joseph Vogler, as well as virtuoso ballroom music and comic operas.
 The publication of the piano scores and first editions of Mozart's Don Giovanni and Die Entführung aus dem Serail were among the highlights of its early history.
 They were followed by major late works by Ludwig van Beethoven, including the Ninth Symphony, the Missa solemnis and the last two string quartets.

-The Wagner years
+Wagner years

 In the first decades, Schott felt committed to the French tradition popular at that time.
-The catalogue therefore included names such as Adolphe Adam and Daniel Auber as well as Gaetano Donizetti, Ignaz Pleyel, H. Servier, and Gioacchino Rossini.
+The catalogue therefore included names such as Adolphe Adam and Daniel Auber as well as Gaetano Donizetti, Ignaz Pleyel, Augustine Renaud d`Allen, Elise Rondonneau, H. Servier, and Gioacchino Rossini.
 With the works of Franz Liszt and Peter Cornelius, Schott indicated a stronger interest in the German repertoire.
 In 1859 Franz Schott (1811–1874), the grandson of Bernhard Schott, succeeded in winning the exclusive collaboration of Richard Wagner, and Schott published Die Meistersinger von Nürnberg, the complete Ring des Nibelungen and Parsifal.
 The connection with Wagner proved extremely expensive for the publishing house: on 21 October 1862, Franz Schott wrote to Wagner: "Anyway, no music publisher can possibly satisfy your needs, this can only be done by an enormously rich banker or a prince who has got millions ..."
 Wagner did indeed find his generous prince in the person of Ludwig II, the young King of Bavaria.
+Wagner wrote a short piano piece dedicated a member of the Schott family: Albumblatt für Frau Betty Schott, WWV 108.